Black Friday: is your webshop ready?

 A look back in time

 Black Friday is considered to be the start of the season for Christmas purchases.
-The name originates Black Friday from the American city of Philadelphia where it was first used by police in the 50's to refer to the massive traffic in and around the city the day after Thanksgiving.
-However, this did not have enough feet, it was not until the 80s that the term 'Black Friday' hit like a bomb and it stuck.
-Around 1981 an alternative theory was unraveled, in which it was stated that shopkeepers for the first time were 'black', which means that they started to make a profit.
-From that time on, Black Friday was seen as the best way to get out of the red and finally generate profit.
+The name originates Black Friday from the American city of Philadelphia where it was first used by the police in the 50s to refer to the enormous traffic in and around the city on the day after Thanksgiving.
+Yet this was not enough, it was only in the 80s that the term 'Black Friday' hit like a bomb and has it stuck.
+Around 1981, an alternative theory was unleashed, arguing that on Black Friday, retailers were for the first time 'in the black', which means they started to make a profit.
+From that time on, Black Friday was seen as the best way to get out of the red and finally generate a profit.

 It has now become a true concept all over the world.
-The impact is increasing drastically every year and although it was originally one day, an entire week has now been added. from Black Friday statistics of 2019 all over the world it appears that the Netherlands is in 10th place of active search volume and has even increased by 600% since 2014.
+The impact is increasing drastically every year and although it was originally one day, an entire week has now been added. from Black Friday statistics of 2019 all over the world it appears that the Netherlands ranks 10th in active search volume and has even increased by 600% since 2014.
 That is quite a pat on the back for our little frog country!
-Brazil, France and Germany claim the top 3, with America itself only in fourth place.
+Brazil, France and Germany claim the top 3, with America itself only finishing in fourth place.
 Walmart was the first to break the 'tradition' in 2011 by making its offers available the day before Black Friday.
-As a result, all other retailers could of course not stay behind and immediately grabbed 'the cow by the horns'.
+As a result, all other retailers could of course not stay behind and immediately grabbed 'the bull by the horns'.
 That had such a big impact that they now even label Thanksgiving as 'Gray-Thursday'.

 Black Friday in e-commerce country more popular than ever